Skip to main content

 Batter up

 For this enjoyable game, take pool noodles and cut them in half.
 Blow up a few balloons and have the kiddos try to bat the balloons into an empty laundry basket.
 Kids of all ages will have giggles with this one.
-It makes for a great rainy-day or party game.
+It makes for a great rainy day or party game.

 Make tracks

 If you take pool noodles and cut down the middle to make two halves, you now have two tracks.
-If your kids are into cars, use the cut pool noodles and use as a race track.
+If your kids are into cars, use the cut pool noodles and use them as a race track.
 Otherwise, the cut noodles can be used for marbles.
 Kids can get really creative putting together a marble run using multiple-sized cut pool noodles and blocks.

 On your mark

 With duct tape and a little ingenuity, you can take a bunch of used pool noodles and turn them into a backyard obstacle course.
 Pool noodles can be made into arches kids can crawl through or run around just by using a pencil as a stake and sliding the pool noodle over it.
 You can also fashion rings to run through by using duct tape to make the pool noodles into circles.
-A pool-noodle obstacle course makes for an amazing party activity and is a perfect for pool noodles about to be retired.
+A pool noodle obstacle course makes for an amazing party activity and is perfect for pool noodles about to be retired.

 Strike